sophieclaire/EindProject/PROCESS.md

 Today I changed the colors a bit, by changing the color scheme used for the map, it is now easier to see discrepancies between countries.
 I also cleaned up code and added comments here and there.
 ![newcolors](doc/PROCESS-b460a862.png)

+## Day 16

+I changed the legend of my piechart because when the data was very small for feed the label would not be positioned correctly.
+Now the legend is outside of the piechart.
+I also started writing my final report.